Published On: Nov 08 2012 11:41:49 AM ESTUpdated On: Jul 02 2015 02:56:18 PM EDT

 Former New York Gov. George Pataki announced in a video May 28 he was running for president.

 Rick Santorum, the former Pennsylvania senator who mounted an unexpectedly strong bid for the Republican nomination in 2012, is making another bid for the White House.
-Santorum is formally launching his campaign May 27 in Pennsylvania, spokesman Matt Beynon confirmed to CNN.
+Santorum formally launched his campaign May 27 in Pennsylvania.

 Former Arkansas Gov. Mike Huckabee has been actively preparing for a presidential bid, traveling to early primary states and fleshing out his political team.

 Retired physician Ben Carson announced his candidacy for president of the United States on May 4.

 Former Hewlett Packard executive Carly Fiorina announced on May 4 she will seek the Republican nomination for president with a campaign that figures to stress economic and gender issues.